 Natural Landmarks of Sicily: The Ancient Salt Pans

 Stagnone, the largest lagoon in Italy, is the main area of salt production, situated just a few miles north of Marsala, and is well worth a visit.
-Not only is Stagnone the traditional home of salt-making, but is also a designated marine nature reserve home to a variety of wildlife as well as an archipelago of four uninhabited islands.
+Not only is Stagnone the traditional home of salt-making but it is also a designated marine nature reserve home to a variety of wildlife as well as an archipelago of four uninhabited islands.
 Windmills dot the horizon at the Stagnone’s salt pans – a remnant of how salt was once produced, pumping water through the sluice gates in and out of the various basins.
 Beneath the road and the basins lie piles of harvested salt covered with terracotta tiles.

 If you’d like to learn more about the salt pans of western Sicily while on your villa holiday, a museum dedicated to the salt industry can be found on the banks of the lagoon midway between Marsala and Trapani, telling the story of how the salt pans developed and functioned throughout the centuries.
 From here, you can also take a ferry over to Isola San Pantaleo, home to the fascinating Phoenician archaeological site of Mothya.
 Alternatively, you can simply take in the spectacular views offered as you walk along the salt pans, which are particularly dazzling at sunset.

 This is just one of the many highlights that await you on a trip to Sicily!
 If you’re interested in learning more, why not take a look at our list of hidden gems in Sicily?